alextgould/alextgould.github.io/_posts/2025-12-31-lolmonitor.md

 ---
 layout: post
-title: "Sample post for testing"
+title: "LoL Monitor: helping players manage their gaming sessions"
 date: 2025-12-31
-description: "This metadata description may be displayed by search engines, so ensure it entices potential viewers.
-Buy buy buy!"
+description: "Do you want to \"three block\" your League of Legends gaming sessions, but struggle to maintain self control?
+This tool helps you by automatically closing the lobby for you."
-img: testing/debug_wide.jpg
+img: lolmonitor/lolmonitor_wide_azure.jpg
-# fig-caption: "This is a test of the emergency broadcast system" # Appears in the top right over the top of the image
-tags: [Testing] # Personal, Opinion, Technical, Review, Project, Testing
+tags: [Project] # Personal, Opinion, Technical, Review, Project, Testing
-main_page_summary: "This will be displayed on the main page." # used to explicitly control what is shown on main page; remove to show first 15 words of body content instead
+main_page_summary: "Building a tool to close the League of Legends lobby after each game and enforce breaks"
 ---

 ## Executive Summary

 In this post:
-* I give some examples of content and structure for posts
-* I make many humorous references to Aussie Bogans
-* I show off an image of a "Data God" that took me ages to create and which I ended up not using
+* I give an overview of the LoL Monitor tool, which monitors for League of Legends windows, closing the lobby after each game and enforcing breaks
+* I talk about the Go programming language that I used to build the tool, and contrast it with the Python language with which I have more experience

 ## Table of Contents